cilium/cilium/Documentation/cmdref/cilium-operator.md

       --enable-k8s-endpoint-slice                 Enables k8s EndpointSlice feature into Cilium-Operator if the k8s cluster supports it (default true)
       --enable-k8s-event-handover                 Enable k8s event handover to kvstore for improved scalability --enable-metrics                            Enable Prometheus metrics
-      --eni-tags map                              ENI tags in the form of k1=v1 (multiple k/v pairs can be passed by repeating the CLI flag) (default map[])
+      --eni-tags map                              ENI tags in the form of k1=v1 (multiple k/v pairs can be passed by repeating the CLI flag)
       --excess-ip-release-delay int               Number of seconds operator would wait before it releases an IP previously marked as excess (default 180)
       --gops-port int                             Port for gops server to listen on (default 9891) -h, --help                                      help for cilium-operator